Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param blockHash: The block to get ancestors of.
    :type blockHash: |grpc-block-hash|_
    :param UInt64 amount: The requested number of ancestors.
-   :returns: A list of block hashes.
+   :returns: A list of block hashes, or ``null`` if the block hash is malformed
+             or doesn't exist.
    :rtype: ``JsonResponse`` with ``?[BlockHash]`` (see JSON schema below)

    .. collapse:: View JSON schema